Hydro-Québec: Environment

-The construction and operation of electric generation, transmission and distribution facilities has environmental effects and Hydro-Québec's activities are no exception.
+The construction and operation of electric generation, transmission and distribution facilities has environmental effects.
 Hydroelectric development affects the natural environment where facilities are built and on the people living in the area.
-For instance, the development of new reservoirs increases the level of mercury in lakes and rivers, which works up the food chain.
+The development of new reservoirs increases the level of mercury in lakes and rivers, which works up the food chain.
 It temporarily increases the emission of greenhouse gases from reservoirs and contributes to shoreline erosion.

-In addition, hydroelectric facilities transform the human environment.
-They create new obstacles to navigation, flood traditional hunting and trapping grounds, force people to change their eating habits due to the elevated mercury content of some species of fish, destroy invaluable artifacts that would help trace the human presence on the territory, and disrupt the society and culture of Aboriginal people living near the facilities.
+Hydroelectric facilities can transform the human environment.
+They create new obstacles to navigation, flood traditional hunting and trapping grounds, force people to change eating habits due to the elevated mercury content of some fish species, destroy artifacts related to historic human presence on the territory, and disrupt the society and culture of Aboriginal people living near the facilities.

 Since the early 1970s, Hydro-Québec has been aware of the environmental externalities of its operations.
 The adoption of a Quebec statute on environmental quality in 1972, the cancellation of Champigny Project, a planned pumped storage plant in the Jacques-Cartier River valley in 1973, and the James Bay negotiations leading to the James Bay and Northern Quebec Agreement in 1975, forced the company to reconsider its practices.

 To address environmental concerns, Hydro-Québec established an environmental protection committee in 1970 and an Environmental Management unit in September 1973.
 Its mandate is to study and measure the environmental effects of the company, prepare impact assessment, and develop mitigation strategies for new and existing facilities, while conducting research projects in these areas, in cooperation with the scientific community.